Private Root Servers

 }

-The third step is to generate the actual signed world with
+The final step in configuring your moons is to generate a signed "world" with

 zerotier-idtool genmoon moon.json